ironyman/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-72.md

 - 7 experimental features promoted to mainstream and 1 removed
 - Several breaking changes to improve usability

-For a complete list of changes, see the [CHANGELOG][] in the GitHub repository.
+For a complete list of changes, see the [CHANGELOG][CHANGELOG] in the GitHub repository.

 ## Improved DSC support in PowerShell 7